hypo69/hypo/pytest/gemini - set 4/en/src/ai/openai/__init__.md

 4. **Edge Cases and Invalid Input:** Tests now cover empty input, invalid target language, and long input (to check for potential memory issues).

 5. **OpenAIModel Tests (Crucial):**  A `TestOpenAIModel` class is added to test methods within the `OpenAIModel` class.
-It demonstrates the structure of how to test a class-based model.
+It demonStartes the structure of how to test a class-based model.
 Replace the placeholder `generate_response` with the actual method you want to test.  **Crucially**, it's impossible to write valid tests without knowledge of the actual methods, arguments, and behavior of `OpenAIModel`.
 This section needs to be tailored to the specific methods in `OpenAIModel`.

 6. **`assert result is not None`:** This is added to prevent potential `AttributeError` if `translate` or `generate_response` returns `None` in the case of error.
 This is **very** important to prevent unexpected failures when the function encounters issues.